DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateStatefulSetByImage.md

 ### Service configuration

-Configure [Services](../ServicesandRoutes/CreatingServices.md) for stateful payloads, so that stateful payloads can be accessed externally.
+Configure [Services](../ServicesandRoutes/CreatingServices.md) for stateful workloads, so that stateful workloads can be accessed externally.

 1. Click the `Create Service` button.